mauroservienti/milestone.github.io/_posts/we-need-insights-not-data.md

 The great thing is that the device even comes with suggestions for today's session.
 It uses the body recovery status to determine what's best, including resting.
 So, today's advice might be to do nothing and focus on relaxing.
 Interestingly, the Garmin algorithm uses the same raw data Whoop captures.
 The Fenix device has a heartbeat and pulse oximeter sensor similar to the Whoop one.
 It tracks more or less the same raw data, such as resting heartbeats, respiration, sleep, heart rate variability, etc.

-In my specific case, what's reassuring is that Gaming insights are well aligned with the topics I recently discussed with my friend [Daniel](https://twitter.com/danielmarbach).
+In my specific case, what's reassuring is that Garmin insights are well aligned with the topics I recently discussed with my friend [Daniel](https://twitter.com/danielmarbach).
 Daniel is not only a brilliant software engineer, but he's also a sportsman that knows a lot about training.
 I presented him with my issues and gut feelings, and he gave me the same advice Garmin gave me a couple of weeks later.

 ## What about software systems?

-For a very long time, I had this gut feeling that monitoring dashboards were useless, if not worse.
+For a very long time, I had this gut feeling that monitoring dashboards were useless at best.
 All those gauges and graphs attract us—bells and whistles of the digital era.
 If a monitoring dashboard provides only raw data, we need an external coach to understand what actions we need to move forward and improve.

 I'd want a monitoring system to tell me "scale out the system" or do it automatically if elastic scaling capabilities exist.
 And scale down when the additional power is not needed anymore.
 If you're thinking, "serverless does that."
 Yep, that's it.